wp-plugins/videowhisper-live-streaming-integration/readme.txt

 BuddyPress integration: If BuddyPress is installed this will add a Live Stream tab to the group where users can watch live video and chat realtime.
 Admins can broadcast anytime from Admin > Live Streaming.

+Special requirements: This plugin has requirements beyond regular WordPress hosting specifications: a RTMP host is needed for persistent connections to manage live interactions and streaming.
+More details about this, including solutions are provided on the Installation section pages.

 == Installation ==
+* See latest version instructions on plugin homepage: http://www.videowhisper.com/?p=WordPress+Live+Streaming
 * Before installing this make sure all hosting requirements are met: http://www.videowhisper.com/?p=Requirements
 * Install the RTMP application using these instructions: http://www.videowhisper.com/?p=RTMP+Applications
 * Copy this plugin folder to your wordpress installation in your plugins folder.
 You should obtain wp-content/plugins/videowhisper-live-streaming-integration .